Azure/Metro.AI.PowerShell/CONTRIBUTING.md

 ### MCP Server Configuration

-When working with MCP (Model Context Protocol) servers, note that the current implementation only supports servers with `require_approval = 'never'`.
-Examples and documentation should reflect this limitation.
+When working with MCP (Model Context Protocol) servers, note that the service now manages approval behavior automatically.
+Legacy `require_approval` settings are ignored by the API, so documentation and samples should omit this property.

 ### Code Style Guidelines